 Fast-Set formulation is a fast-setting epoxy material engineered for use in municipal wastewater environments.
 It is particularly useful for the protection of manhole benches, inverts and other structures which are subject to very little maintenance downtime.

 This breakdown provides a base of information for deciding which restoration products to consider when restoring manholes or other municipal wastewater environments.
-If you have any questions about which formulation would work best for your project Contact WNC Today.
-WNC have the experience and knowledge to make sure you use the right product for your project.
+If you have any questions about which formulation would work best for your project Contact Wm.
+Neundorfer Today.
+We have the experience and knowledge about corrosion control coatings and linings to make sure you use the right product for your project.